code-warrior/examples--principles-of-databases--cs-365--uhart/some-apache-commands.md

 # Some Apache-Related Commands

-The following commands will likely require you to prepend each command with `sudo`, which means you’ll need the current user’s password, assuming the current user has admin privileges.
+The following commands will work in macOS and Cygwin environments.
+If you’re working in macOS, you’ll likely need to prepend each command below with `sudo`, meaning you’ll need the current user’s password, assuming the current user has admin privileges.

 ## Locate the Apache Binary